WhatTheBlock/WindowsSimplify/10/README.md

 **SHA-256：** e514558920476a041536d49837d1d8bf36c05d8f3a265bf9f3e69efae33187be

 **Notice：**
-- For those who want to use the genuine serial number.
+- For those who want to use the genuine key.